What is neurodiversity?

 How can we support neurodiversity in the UK?

 CASS believe that peoples neurological conditions should be recognised and accepted as a respected human variation.
 Creative potential and well being can be improved by embracing neurodiversity as a natural form of human diversity.

-Working face to face across the South of England and South Wales including; Cardiff Bristol, London, Sussex, Portsmouth and Kent and online all across the UK and abroad.
+Working face to face across the South of England and South Wales including; Cardiff, Edinburgh, Cambridge, Oxford, Bristol, Exeter, London, Sussex, Portsmouth and Kent and online all across the UK and abroad.